NSAKEY/happy-dance/README.md

 3. Disable the use of weak and broken ciphers.
 4. Sane settings related to message authentication codes.

-DISCLAIMER: If the NSA or equivalent SIGINT agency is after you, this script won't prevent you from getting owned by other means.
-This script is just a way to spit in the face of passive surveillance of ssh connections.
+DISCLAIMER: If the NSA or equivalent SIGINT agency is after you, this script won't prevent you from getting owned by other means, and it should not be assumed that this will even make your ssh sessions bullet-proof.
+This script is just a way to help others spit in the face of passive surveillance against ssh connections.
 Consider yourself warned.

 If you want to take it a step further, you could install Tor, set up ssh as an authenticated hidden service (So the hidden service descriptor can't be readily harvested by bad actors and researchers), and then set your sshd's bind address to 127.0.0.1.
 It's probably the ultimate in security through obscurity.